 - communication and interpersonal skills.
 Endocrinologists have an important role in taking complete medical histories, determining differential diagnoses, and explaining investigations and treatment options, which may include advice on lifestyle, nutrition, medications, and preventative treatments.
 Endocrinologists work with multidisciplinary teams including diabetes educators, dietitians, psychologists, social workers, and genetic counsellors, as well as other medical specialists.
-Communication with referring doctors, including general practitioners, is paramount. - attention to detail and problem-solving skills.
-Endocrinologists must carefully analyse medical histories, physical examination, and investigation results to make accurate diagnoses. - research.
+Communication with referring doctors, including general practitioners, is paramount. - research.
 Conducting research on the endocrine system and its diseases, disorders, and conditions to increase understanding of endocrine disorders and develop new treatments is an important component of a career in paediatric endocrinology.
 Remaining up to date on current discoveries, developments, trends, research, and technology is necessary to deliver the best endocrine care.